rsksmart/devportal-1.0/rif/storage/providers/swarm/guides/running/local-network/on-ganache.md

 If you need these nodes to run without incentivization, please refer to the much simpler <a href="../standard/">Standard version</a> of this guide.

-This guide uses a local private Ethereum network.
+This guide uses a local private Ganache network.
 If you want to use RSK as a blockchain, follow the instructions <a href="../on-rsk/">here</a>.

 ## Table of Contents
 1. [Requirements](#requirements)